 Anime & Manga

 - In Yu-Gi-Oh!, Atem (Yami-Yugi) punishes people who lose at his shadow games with life-long delusions.

 - Though since Kaiba was subjected to one of these early on and recovered, apparently they aren't permanent.

 - In Parasyte one of the parasites turned a boy's right arm into a giant penis after he offered to show her an animal.

 - In the Sandman story Brief Lives, Delirium gives a highway patrolman the permanent delusion that he is covered in stinging insects as "punishment" for pulling her over for very reckless driving.
 It is outright stated that he'll be suffering this delusion for the rest of his life.

-- In X-Men, we get a clue of just how badly Mikhail Rasputin's mind has cracked when a teenager on a bike crashes into him in the street and gets thought into a tree (and judging by what the tree looks like, he might still be conscious).
+- In X-Men, we get a clue of just how badly Mikhail Rasputin's mind has cracked when a teenager on a bike crashes into him in the street and gets thrown into a tree (and judging by what the tree looks like, he might still be conscious).
 The boy receives no help as the other characters never find out about it.
 As far as we know, he is still there.

 - In Son of the Mask, the neighbor's head was transformed into a giant nose.
 This was because the god Loki thought her to be nosy.
 She was later demonstrated to the protagonist's wife as an example to confirm his stories: Norse mythology being real and their son the product of a Mask.

 - In Men In Black II, it's implied the video store guy murders his mother after being neuralized by the protagonists and misinterpreting their commands.